tbl(1) — Linux manual page

 To change the table format within a tbl region, use the .T& token

 at the start of a line.
-Follow it with a format specification and
+It is followed by a format specification

-format thus introduced cannot increase relative to the previous
+in a new table format thus introduced cannot increase relative to

-format; in that case, you must end the table region and start
+the previous table format; in that case, you must end the table

-another.
-If that will not serve because the region uses box
+region and start another.
+If that will not serve because the

-options or the columns align in an undesirable manner, you must
+region uses box options or the columns align in an undesirable

-design the initial table format specification to include the
+manner, you must design the initial table format specification to

-maximum quantity of columns required, and use the S horizontal
+include the maximum quantity of columns required, and use the S

-spanning classifier where necessary to achieve the desired
+horizontal spanning classifier where necessary to achieve the

-Spanning horizontally in the first column or vertically on the
+Attempting to horizontally span in the first column or vertically

-first row is an error. tbl does not support non-rectangular span
+span on the first row is an error.
+Non-rectangular span areas are

 Column modifiers

 Any number of modifiers can follow a column classifier.
-Modifier
+Arguments

-arguments, where accepted, are case-sensitive.
-If a given
+to modifiers, where accepted, are case-sensitive.
+If the same

-modifier is applied to a classifier more than once, or if
+modifier is applied to a column specifier more than once, or if

 conflicting modifiers are applied, only the last occurrence has